 Deep Tissue Massage (DTM)

-Depending on your condition, the physical therapist may also include soft tissue mobilization (STM) in your routine.
+The physical therapist may include soft tissue mobilization (STM) in your routine, depending on your condition.
 STM works almost similarly to DTM but focuses more on soft tissues.
 It applies measured pressures for specific duration and depth.

 Traction therapy is a passive exercise that aims to relieve pressure from your bones and joints by stretching the soft tissues.
 For herniated discs, traction therapy improves the hernia by stretching the tissues of the spinal cord gently.